JLIEW008/ingestion-tool/README.md

 ## Future Work
-P0 Add implementations for other sources (SQL etc)
+P0 Add implementations for other sources (SQL etc) <br />
-P1 Extend concurrency to handle a distributed environment (Multiple machines) P1 Migrate to stateless to make it easier to scale
+P1 Extend concurrency to handle a distributed environment (Multiple machines) <br />
+P1 Migrate to stateless to make it easier to scale